Regretting You: Production

 In August 2024, it was announced that an adaptation of Regretting You was in development, with Josh Boone directing, and Allison Williams, Mckenna Grace, Dave Franco and Mason Thames starring.
 In March 2025, Willa Fitzgerald and Scott Eastwood boarded the cast of the film.
 Clancy Brown, Sam Morelos, and Ethan Costanilla rounded out the cast that same month.
 Principal photography began in March 2025, in Atlanta.
 Marc Clark and Robb Sullivan served as the film's editors.
-Nathaniel Walcott composed the film's score, having previously collaborated with Josh Boone on Stuck in Love and The Fault in Our Stars.
+Nathaniel Walcott composed the film's score, having previously collaborated with Josh Boone on Stuck in Love (2012), The Fault in Our Stars (2014), and The Stand (2020–21).

 Release

 Regretting You premiered in Berlin, Germany on October 12, 2025.
 The film was released in the United States on October 24, 2025.

+Streaming

+Regretting You premiered on Paramount+ on December 23, 2025.

+Home media

+The film was released on Blu-ray and DVD on February 17, 2026.

 Reception

 Box office

-As of 18 November 2025, Regretting You has grossed $45.3 million in the United States and Canada, and $37.5 million in other territories, for a worldwide total of $82.8 million.
+Regretting You grossed $48.9 million in the United States and Canada, and $41.6 million in other territories, for a worldwide total of $90.5 million.
 The film grossed $13.7 million in its debut weekend, finishing second behind Chainsaw Man – The Movie: Reze Arc.